What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - The system then depressurizes and gets ready for the next batch.

-Once the final rinse is over, Cleaning in Place is considered as complete.
+Cleaning in Place is considered complete now.
 Intermediate rinses add one layer of cleaning assurance and can be considered optional.
-Also, caustic wash sometimes called Alkali wash.

 - Flowrate